prebid/prebid-server-java/docs/endpoints/openrtb2/amp.md

 ### Request

 Valid Stored Requests for AMP pages must contain an `imp` array with exactly one element.
-It is not necessary to include a `tmax` field in the Stored Request, as Prebid Server will always use the smaller of the AMP default timeout (1000ms) and the value passed via the `timeoutMillis` field of the `amp-ad.rtc-config`.
+It is not necessary to include a `tmax` field in the Stored Request, as Prebid Server will always use the smaller of the AMP default timeout (1000ms) and the value passed via the `default-timeout-ms` field of the `amp` config.

 An example Stored Request is given below: